Germanium: Production

+Production by country

+World refinery production of germanium (germanium content).

 Applications

-The major end uses for germanium in 2007, worldwide, were estimated to be: 35% for fiber-optics, 30% infrared optics, 15% polymerization catalysts, and 15% electronics and solar electric applications.
-The remaining 5% went into such uses as phosphors, metallurgy, and chemotherapy.
+The major global end uses for germanium were electronics and solar applications, fiber-optic systems, infrared optics, and polymerization catalysts.
+Other uses included chemotherapy, metallurgy, and phosphors.

 Optics

 The notable properties of germania (GeO2) are its high index of refraction and its low optical dispersion.
 These make it especially useful for wide-angle camera lenses, microscopy, and the core part of optical fibers.
 It has replaced titania as the dopant for silica fiber, eliminating the subsequent heat treatment that made the fibers brittle.
 At the end of 2002, the fiber optics industry consumed 60% of the annual germanium use in the United States, but this is less than 10% of worldwide consumption.
 GeSbTe is a phase change material used for its optic properties, such as that used in rewritable DVDs.

 Because germanium is transparent in the infrared wavelengths, it is an important infrared optical material that can be readily cut and polished into lenses and windows.
 It is especially used as the front optic in thermal imaging cameras working in the 8 to 14 micron range for passive thermal imaging and for hot-spot detection in military, mobile night vision, and fire fighting applications.
 It is used in infrared spectroscopes and other optical equipment that require extremely sensitive infrared detectors.
 It has a very high refractive index (4.0) and must be coated with anti-reflection agents.
 Particularly, a very hard special antireflection coating of diamond-like carbon (DLC), refractive index 2.0, is a good match and produces a diamond-hard surface that can withstand much environmental abuse.